YomNom/trashcan-base/README.md

 https://github.com/user-attachments/assets/dc1af57d-c88b-4270-aa2f-510a4e6920e7

 ## Design

-Visually, the interface for the digital screen is enlarged and interactible on the left with the motion sensor and external controls below it.
+Visually, the interface for the digital screen is enlarged and interactive on the left with the motion sensor and external controls below it.
 On the right are 2D illustrations of the trashcan in action.
-The overhead of the lid are images created through Procreate and goes between two images based on when the lid is oopen or closed.
+The overhead of the lid are images created through Procreate and go between two images based on when the lid is open or closed.
 On the lid, there's a placeholder on where the digital screen would be.

 The general layout of the trashcan was found pretty early on in the sketching and brainstorming process of how to make a trashcan "smart".
 When coming up with ideas, we thought about the general characteristics of a trashcan: the capacity, the smell, the weight, trashday, age of trash.
 We also wanted to add a new feature that has been added to trashcans - motion sensors.